AI Assistica

 Project Gutenberg is one of the most venerable and esteemed digital collections with more than 75,999 free eBooks that are dedicated to classic and other works whose copyrights expire in the U.S. It started in 1971 as a volunteer-only task and has digitized years of books since then, bringing access to most literary masterpieces to readers all over the globe.
 For those looking for PDF Drive alternatives, Project Gutenberg offers a reliable, high-quality resource for free eBooks.

-It focuses on quality and all texts are carefully digitalized and proofread by volunteers.
-Project Gutenberg mainly makes available to the Western cultural tradition, older works such as novels, poetry, short stories and drama.
+It focuses on quality, and all texts are carefully digitized and proofread by volunteers.
+Project Gutenberg mainly makes available to the Western cultural tradition older works such as novels, poetry, short stories, and drama.
 The collection is constantly increasing, and the new eBooks appear on average more than 30 a week.

 Features